cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

     <figcaption>NsUris in the modeling package.</figcaption>
 </figure>

+The same thing is true for the **project name**.
+Make sure you get it right quickly or be prepared for fiddling with identifiers in many different files.

 ### ☑ Make sure sub EPackages are not used

 An additional note from the previous one.
 There is no such thing as a **sub**-EPackage.
 Allowing the definition of subpackages within an EPackage was, in retrospect, a bad decision as there is no special meaning here.
 A domain =  an EPackage, its identification => the nsURI.